mesunil2010/reacttodo/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project shows how to build simple todo app using useReducer and useContext hooks in reactJs

 ## Available Scripts